peterpeterparker/web-social-share/readme.md

 # Web Social Share

-Web Social Share is a web component to share urls and content on social networks.
+Web Social Share is a Web Component for your PWA to share urls and content on social networks.

 The component will present a dialog which will contains the different sharing options you selected.